-The Respondent has the right to be assisted by an advisor of their choice (to be selected from a list of faculty familiar with the workings of the Honor Code).
-The Dean's Designee can provide the Respondent with a list of potential advisors.
-The Dean's Designee may not act as the Respondent's advisor.
+The Accused Student has the right to be assisted by an advisor of his or her choice (to be selected from a list of faculty familiar with the workings of the Honor Code).
+The Dean's Designee can provide the Accused Student with a list of potential advisors.
+The Dean's Designee may not act as the Accused Student's advisor.
 The advisor may not have an attorney-client relationship with the person advised.
-The Respondent is responsible for presenting their own information, and therefore, an advisor is not permitted to speak or to participate directly in any Honor Board hearing.
-A student who selects an advisor should ensure that the advisor's schedule allows attendance at the scheduled date and time of the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
+The Accused Student is responsible for presenting his or her own information, and therefore, an advisor is not permitted to speak or to participate directly in any Honor Board hearing.
+A student who selects an advisor should insure that the advisor's schedule allows attendance at the scheduled date and time of the hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.